 Sidney Brown Smith was born on February 22, 1861, in Hanover Center.
 He was the sixth of seven children born to Daniel and Cordelia Cushman Smith.
 He attended the local schools until at least 1883, when a local newspaper records him passing the Regents Exams.
 These were end-of-course exams given to assess mastery of the high school curriculum.
-New York State administers the Regents, but I assume they have changed a bit since Sydney took them.
+New York State still administers the Regents, but I assume they have changed a bit since Sydney took them.

 As a young man, Sidney Smith worked as a teacher in several nearby villages including Brant, Smith's Mill, Log Village, and Balltown.

 On September 1, 1887, at the age of 26, Sidney Smith married Elizabeth ("Lizzie") Curran, the daughter of Daniel and Catherine Curran.
 The Currans lived about a half mile down the road from the Smith family's farm.
 A newspaper account of the wedding reports that, "After the wedding the happy couple started on their wedding trip amid a shower of old shoes."
 Apparently throwing shoes at the departing newlyweds is an old tradition.
 This seems especially appropriate since Lizzie's father was a shoemaker.